EbukaMoneme/EbukaMoneme/README.md

 **`Full Stack Software Engineer`**

 I'm a software engineer dedicated to building efficient programs and clean user experiences.
-I love calisthenics, running, music, and finding good shows/movies.
+I love running, music, and finding good shows/movies.
 I'm always open to new challenges and learning new technologies.

 ## 🧰 Languages and Tools
 <div>